amb137/ArtShare/README.md

 Future Features

 Future versions of the project would include a newsfeed section for users to see other’s work and a pin feature to allow users to mark and save other artwork that inspires them.
 Additionally, a setting button to allow users to adjust their username, name, and password would be added.

+To see a sample profile login with one of the following accounts:

+username: annamkbenson
+password: anna

+username: username
+password: password